mosaicnetworks/evm-lite-cli/README.md

 This project was built with Node version `10.16.0`.

-Firstly we will need to install all dependencies
+Firstly we will need to install dependencies

 ```bash
 npm install
 ```

-or with `yarn
+or with `yarn`

 ```bash
 yarn install
 ```

-This should also transpile all typescript files into `dist/`.
+This should also transpile typescript files into `dist/`.

 You can build the CLI for `evmlc` or `monet`